Few sporting events match Major League Baseball Opening Day.

 Opening Day promos and odds boosts

-Now that MLB Opening Day is here, the various sportsbooks and Colorado betting apps have offers to entice fans to use them.
+Now that MLB Opening Day is here, the various sportsbooks and online betting apps have offers to entice fans to use them.

 In celebration for the return of MLB, Fox Bet CO is offering $50 free to existing and new Colorado sports bettors until July 24.
 Furthermore, you can receive another $5 free for each run your team scores on Opening Day.